natasha-dudek/biology-AI-reading-group/index.md

 ### Description

 The Biology + AI reading group discusses papers at the intersection of biology and AI.
-This includes a broad range of biology disciplines (bioinformatics, genomics, metagenomics, ecology, evolutionary biolgy, physiology, conservation biology, etc) and machine learning methods.
+This includes a broad range of biology disciplines (bioinformatics, genomics, ecology, evolutionary biology, physiology, conservation biology, etc) and machine learning methods.

 Our scope does not include medical or neuroscience related papers (see: [Medical reading group](https://github.com/ieee8023/medical-reading-group) and [Neural-AI reading group](https://sites.google.com/view/neural-ai/home?authuser=0)).